 Design to Cost

-Identifying Parts with Manufacturability Issues
+Identify Components with Manufacturability Issues

-2. This analysis will show all of the parts within the selected dataset plotted on a cost/mass graph with high/low guard bands.
-The size of the bubble will denote the annual spend, while the color represents DFM issues.
-We suggest a user targets large, purple bubble outside the guard bands as these represent high spend parts with significant manufacturing issues that have a cost/mass far outside the other parts in the cohort.
+We suggest you target large, purple bubble outside the guard bands, as these represent high spend parts with significant manufacturing issues that have a cost/mass far outside the other parts in the cohort.

 2. Navigate to the Design Guidance card and expand by clicking OPEN.